NC State vs. Syracuse NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- NC State's games this season have gone over 50.5 points four of 10 times.

-- Syracuse's games have gone over 50.5 points in four of 10 chances this season.
+- NC State has combined with its opponents to score more than 50.5 points in four of 10 games this season.

-- Saturday's total is 8.5 points lower than the two team's combined 59 points per game average.
+- Saturday's over/under is 8.5 points lower than the two team's combined 59 points per game average.

-- This contest's over/under is 7.2 points above the 43.3 these two squads combine to surrender per game this season.
+- The 43.3 combined points per game that these two squads have allowed this season are 7.2 fewer than the 50.5 over/under in this contest.

 - Wolf Pack games this season feature an average total of 54.7 points, a number 4.2 points higher than Saturday's over/under.